+iv. the geographic distribution of the applicant's fleet across

+neighborhoods and focus communities, including the choice of

 service area and the proportion of the applicant's fleet to be

-v. deployed in equity focus areas; the pricing policies the applicant offers under Requirements
+deployed in equity focus areas;

+v. the pricing policies the applicant offers under Requirements

+O4.1 and O4.2;

-vi.
-O4.1 and O4.2; the use of rider incentives, disincentives, rewards, or penalties
+vi. the use of rider incentives, disincentives, rewards, or penalties

-VI. to shape rider behavior;
+to shape rider behavior;

 vii. the applicant's rental methods, including the low-barrier rental

 method the applicant offers under Requirement O4.3;

-viii. the applicant's public contact methods and practices as described in Requirement O3.1;
+viii. the applicant's public contact methods and practices as

+described in Requirement O3.1;

 ix. the applicant's proposed programming and events during the

 permit cycle;

-х. the applicant's fleet management, operations, and staffing
+x. the applicant's fleet management, operations, and staffing

 structure and policies;

-xi. xii. the availability of helmets; equity in knowledge of the applicant's device sharing services
+xi. the availability of helmets;

+xii. equity in knowledge of the applicant's device sharing services

-AII. and how to find, rent, and ride them;
+and how to find, rent, and ride them;

 xiii. equity of economic and technological access to the applicant's

 services;

 xiv. racial and social equity generally; and

-Dida XV. any other equity issues the applicant proposes to address.
+XV. any other equity issues the applicant proposes to address.

+ication Plan

-Rider Education Plan The applicant's rider education plan, including:
+The applicar The applicant's rider education plan, including:

-tion of how the applicant will educate its riders about
+1. a descr iption of how the applicant will educate its riders about

-1. 0 i. traffic and riding rules;
+i. traffic and riding rules;

 ii.
 King County's helmet law;

 iii. rules for parking the device safely and conscientiously; and

 iv. any other appropriate instructions; and

-the applicant's plan to affix required rider education information to its devices as described in Requirement ES3.2; and
+2. the applicant's plan to affix required rider education information to its

+devices as described in Requirement ES3.2; and

-tion of how the applicant will tailor its rider education message
+3. a description of how the applicant will tailor its rider education message

-ss knowledge equity barriers in a manner consistent with the
+to address knowledge equity barriers in a manner consistent with the

-vendor's equity plan.
+vendor s equity plan.

-Experience and Expertise
+Experien ce and Expertise

 A description of applicant's experience and expertise operating device sharing

-in cities with more than 500,000 people.
+more than 500,000 people.

 Required Elements Subtotal:

-OP ΓΙΟΝΑ L ELEMENTS
+Required Elements Subtotui.

+OPTION AL ELEMENTS

 Adaptive Cycling Plan

-The a The applicant's plan, if any, to deploy adaptive cycles.
+nt's plan, if any, to deploy adaptive cycles.

 Emergency Unlocking Plan

-The applicant's plan, if any, to participate in an emergency unlocking program.
+The applicar nt's plan, if any, to participate in an emergency unlocking program.

 Optional Elements Subtotal:

 SCORE CALCULATION

 Required Elements Subtotal:

 + (Optional Elements Subtotal)/2:

 = APPLICANT TOTAL SCORE: